akkochief/molytica/README.md

 ## Note

-This software is intended for academic and research purposes.
+This software is intended for academic and research purposes, and the physicochemical model should be described as a heuristic, literature- *inspired* scoring function, not a validated predictive model, in any academic write-up — see the provenance audit above.
 Contact the developers before commercial use.

 ## Drive
 Link : https://drive.google.com/file/d/14_TyiuhB_WluTO_udYXPrO9DOz4VurRA/view?usp=sharing